Michelle Thomasson - Poetic Mixed Media

 Since young I have loved gardens and their design, organic horticulture and I'm passionate about caring for nature.
 I love watercolours, charcoal and pastels, but I also sometimes use embroidery and crochet, with a dash of craftivism and a creative piece with living plants.

 A picture can paint a thousand words, unless of course it is poetry, then very few words often say much more.

-Here's an overview on LinkedIn
+Here's a brief overview on LinkedIn